Max Fewtrell

-Maximilian Bradley Fewtrell (born 29 July 1999) is a British former racing driver, and former member of the Renault Sport Academy and 2016 British F4 champion.
-He competed in the 2020 FIA Formula 3 Championship for Hitech Grand Prix alongside Kiwi Liam Lawson and Norwegian Dennis Hauger, having driven for ART Grand Prix in the 2019 season.
+Maximilian Bradley Fewtrell (born 29 July 1999) is a British content creator and podcaster and former racing driver.
+He was the 2016 British F4 champion.

-Career

-Karting
+He is the managing partner of Lando Norris' content and lifestyle company Quadrant and also hosts Quadrant's podcast named Quadcast alongside Izzy Hammond, the daughter of former Top Gear and The Grand Tour presenter Richard Hammond.

+Early life

 Fewtrell was born in Birmingham.
 At a young age, he moved to Malaysia first, then Singapore for 9 years.
-He also has an older brother, Sam, and a younger brother, Theo.
+He also has an older brother, Sam, a younger brother, Theo, and an older sister Francesca.

+Racing career

+Karting

 Max began karting in 2009 at the age of ten after watching the Singapore Grand Prix.
 Fewtrell karted in Singapore but competed mainly in Malaysia.
 He went on to take major karting titles in 2013 and 2014.

-Lower Formula
+Lower formulae

 In 2015, Fewtrell graduated to single-seaters, partaking in the MRF Challenge where he finished eleventh.
 The following year, Fewtrell joined Carlin for a campaign in British F4.
 He took three victories and claimed the championship in the final race at Brands Hatch.

-Formula Renault
+Formula Renault 2.0

 In December 2016, Fewtrell was named as part of Tech 1 Racing's driver line-up for the 2017 seasons of Formula Renault 2.0.
+Around the same time, Fewtrell was named as part of the Renault Sport Academy's 2017 line-up.
 He won a race at the Red Bull Ring on his way to the rookies' title, and came sixth in the drivers' championship.

 The following year, Fewtrell switched to reigning team champions R-ace GP.
 He achieved six poles and six wins, including a double victory across a two race weekend at Hockenheim, making him the first driver to do so since Nyck de Vries.
 Fewtrell claimed the championship title in the season finale after a season-long battle with fellow Renault junior Christian Lundgaard.